 - 1/4 teaspoon pure vanilla extract

-- Whisk flour, baking powder, and salt together in a large bowl.
+- Whisk flour, baking powder, cinnamon, and salt together in a large bowl.
 Grate the frozen butter using a box grater.
 Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
 See video above for a closer look at the texture.
 Place in the refrigerator or freezer as you mix the wet ingredients together.

 - Whisk 1/2 cup heavy cream, brown sugar, egg, and vanilla extract together in a small bowl.
 Drizzle over the flour mixture, add the cinnamon chips, then mix together until everything appears moistened.

 - Pour onto the counter and, with floured hands, work dough into a ball as best you can.
 Dough will be sticky.
 If it’s too sticky, add a little more flour.
 If it seems too dry, add 1-2 more Tablespoons heavy cream.
 Press into an 8-inch disc and, with a sharp knife or bench scraper, cut into 8 wedges.